GMJ2023/The-DTF-Companion/PDF_Pool_Guide.md

 ---

-## Secondary Script — `write_text_and_invoke.ps1`

-This script performs the **direct interaction with the Catalyst function**.

-### Functions

-1. **PDF Text Handling**
-   - Receives two arguments: the full path and filename of the PDF.
-   - Reads extracted text (from RPA or preprocessed OCR result).
-   - Writes the text into a temporary `.txt` file for Catalyst input.

-2. **Catalyst Function Invocation**
-   - Calls the `pdfPool_node` function hosted on Zoho Catalyst.
-   - The function reassembles and parses the text using the appropriate agency parser.
-   - Returns a base64-encoded CSV which is decoded and written to CSV Paradise.

-3. **Cleanup**
-   - Deletes the temporary `.txt` file after use.
-   - Returns exit code 0 if successful or 1 if an error occurs.

----

 ## Node.js Components

 Each agency parser implements format-specific logic.
 The `smart_parser.js` router auto-detects which parser to use based on header text.